oracle/create-database-app/README.md

 ### React todo app

-You can generate an example of an fully functional application.
+You can generate an example of a fully functional application.
 The example below creates an app named `my-todo` with the `node-react-todo` template.

 ```sh
 npm create @oracle/database-app -- "my-todo" --template "node-react-todo"